Andru-1987/python-deep-learning/README.md

 python deep learning notebooks

 I am using python to visualize data and learn from it.
+* I added XgBoost classifier for the iris Data.
+I included the notes to installing xgboost.
 * I added Remaining payments (geometric progression)
 * I added Reinforcement Learning NChain
 * I added LSTM Input_shape (need to fix output)